sangam14/Prometheus-Monitoring-with-k8/readme1.md

 # Setting Up Alert Manager On Kubernetes

 AlertManager is an opensource alerting system which works with Prometheus Monitoring system.
-In our lab , we have explained Prometheus setup on Kubernetes.
+In our dockerlab , we have explained Prometheus setup on Kubernetes.

-Note: In this guide, all the Alert Manager Kubernetes objects will be created inside a namespace called monitoring.
+Note: all the Alert Manager Kubernetes objects will be created inside a namespace called monitoring.
 If you use a different namespace, you can replace it in the YAML files.